eersnington/Bard-API-Fullstack-SaaS/README.md

 # Bard API Fullstack SaaS
- Just a project for me to learn about SaaS serving
+ Just a project I did to learn about SaaS serving